The Jerry Springer Show: Cultural impact

+Spin-offs

+The Steve Wilkos Show

+By 2005, security director Steve Wilkos became a cult figure on his own; Wilkos would close each show walking down a hallway engaging in casual talk with one of the more colorful guests of the preceding episode.
+He also would occasionally host the show.
+Episodes that he hosted were intended to be more serious in tone than the typical episode of Jerry Springer.
+Wilkos left Jerry Springer at the end of the 2006–2007 season to pursue a spin-off talk show, The Steve Wilkos Show.
+It was also shot at the NBC Tower in Chicago and produced by Richard Dominick, who continued to produce Jerry Springer as well.

 Too Hot for TV

-During the show's most popular era in the late 1990s, Jerry Springer released videotapes and later DVDs marketed as Too Hot for TV.
-They contained uncensored nudity, profanity, and violence that was edited out of broadcasts in order to conform to FCC standards for broadcast decency.
+During the show's most popular era in the mid- to late-1990s, Jerry Springer released videotapes and later DVDs marketed as Too Hot for TV, beginning in October, 1997.
+They contained uncensored nudity, profanity, and explicit violence (such as punches and slaps deemed too intense for daytime television) that was edited out of broadcasts in order to conform to FCC standards for television broadcast decency and suitability.
 The releases sold and rented remarkably well and inspired similar sets from other series.
 Eventually, the show started producing similar "uncensored" monthly pay-per-view/video on demand specials as well as part of In Demand's Too Much for TV brand of PPV/on-demand content.

 In 2015, Springer brought the Too Hot for TV format to the WWE Network for a series of episodes featuring WWE's most controversial segments.

 The Springer Show

-In 1999, ITV made 12 UK-based version episodes of the series Jerry Springer UK, filmed at the same studios as his US show.
+In 1999, ITV made 12 British-based version episodes of the series Jerry Springer UK, filmed at the same studios as his American show.

-In 2005, another UK version was shown made for ITV titled The Springer Show as a replacement for Trisha Goddard, which defected to Channel 5.
-Initially Springer only signed a one-month deal.
-It beat its talk-show rival Trisha Goddard five to one in the ratings, despite it being a subdued and more tongue-in-cheek version of the U.S. show.
-The series was broadcast from June 6, 2005, until July 1, with the remaining 10 episodes broadcast from September 5 until September 16, 2005, when The Jeremy Kyle Show fully replaced the show.
+In 2005, another British version was shown made for ITV titled The Springer Show as a replacement for Trisha Goddard, which defected to Channel 5.
+Initially, Springer only signed a one-month deal.
+It beat its talk-show rival Trisha Goddard five to one in the ratings, despite it being a subdued and more tongue-in-cheek version of the American show.
+The 20-episode series was broadcast from June 6, 2005, until July 1.
+The remaining 10 episodes broadcast from September 5 until September 16, 2005, when The Jeremy Kyle Show fully replaced the show.